SaiCode-DEV/foodsharing/docs/de/backend/php/php-gateways.md

 MailsGateway.php

 MaintenanceGateway.php
- - data needed for cleanup and bookkeeping executed each night (see `MaintenanceControl.php`)
+ - data needed for cleanup and bookkeeping executed each night (see `MaintenanceService.php`)

 MapGateway.php